What is Mektovi used to treat?

 Treatment continued until disease progression or unacceptable side effects.

 The primary outcome, median progression-free survival (PFS), was 14.9 months for patients receiving the Braftovi + Mektovi combination, compared to 7.3 months for vemurafenib (Zelboraf) monotherapy.
 PFS is the length of time during and after the treatment of the cancer that a patient lives with the disease but it does not get worse.
-In this case, 50% of the people had a PFS less than 14.9 months, and 50% had a PFS longer than 14.9 months.
+In this case, median means that 50% of the people had a PFS less than 14.9 months, and 50% had a PFS longer than 14.9 months.

 Overall response rates were 63% for Braftovi + Mektov and 40% for vemurafenib (Zelboraf) monotherapy.
 Median duration of response was 16.6 months vs. 12.3 months, respectively.